hashid31/PCAP-Analyzer/README.md

 ### Attack Detection

 The application will start scanning for known attack patterns such as:
-1. Unusual traffic spikes
+1. Unusual traffic
 2. Port scanning activity

-3. Large volume of SYN packets (indicative of SYN flood attack)

-4. Spoofed IP traffic
+3. Flood attack detection
 5. DNS amplification attacks
 6. ARP poisoning attempts
 7. Alerts will be displayed in the attack detection window.

 ### Traffic Analysis

 1. View real-time and historical network traffic insights.
 2. Generate protocol distribution charts.
 3. Identify top talkers and listeners on the network.
 4. Visualize the network through network graphs.